 Step 3

 After the jars have cooled, slowly melt the soy wax chips using a double broiler and secure the wick to the bottom of the jar.
 Once the wax is completely melted add essential oil scent and stir.
 Then pour into the jar and let it sit until the wax hardens.
-Trim wick if needed.
+Trim wick if needed and your mason jar candles are ready.

 Note: the first candle I poured was in the short light pink jar.
 The pink color melted some and slid to the bottom, but it didn’t do that with the rest of the jars.
 I’m guessing it was because the wax was hotter with the first candle so I’d recommend letting the wax cool for a minute or so before pouring.